AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/faq.md

 ### How do I start the aircraft? {#aircraft-startup}

-1. Rotor Brake Switch - OFF
+1. Rotor Brake Switch - OFF (Defaults to OFF)
 2. Battery Switch - ON
 3. Eng 1 Start Switch - Start
 4. Ng - Check 23%